 Photoshop is a great tool for working on very large images.
 It’s pretty well-optimized and feels responsive even when working on a high-resolution 16-bit image with multiple layers, but there’s one area where it falls a bit short: tile printing.

 This is probably intentional on Adobe’s part since Photoshop is typically used as part of a pre-press workflow rather than for home desktop publishing, but Illustrator and Indesign both offer more tools for direct printing than you’ll find in Photoshop, such as tile printing.

-Tile printing allows you to print a very large document over multiple smaller pages so that they can be reassembled to form the larger image like a jigsaw puzzle.
+Tile printing allows you to print a very large document over multiple smaller pages so that it can be reassembled to form a larger image like a jigsaw puzzle.